sthapa/adventofcode2021/README.md

-# adventofcode2021
+# Advent of Code 2021 solutions

-Advent of Code 2021 solutions
+Scala 3 solutions for advent of code